lgrignon/jsweet-maven-plugin/README.md

 This is a fork of the JSweet Maven plugin .

 Keep in mind that this is not the original version .
-All the functionality are experimental and could change at any time .
+All the functionalities are experimental and could change at any time .
 Do not expect any support , otherwise use the original version at [https://github.com/lgrignon/jsweet-maven-plugin](https://github.com/lgrignon/jsweet-maven-plugin)

 This fork introduce a new mojo called "jetty-watch" which launch